marichards/methanococcus/README.md

 ### Matt_Matlab

 Contains nearly all scripts created for manipulating and simulating growth with the <i>M. maripaludis</i> model.
-This directory is further divided into various self-explanatory categories of different scripts.
+This directory is further divided into the following categories of scripts:

+#### Data Compilation for Paper

+Contains scripts used to create tables and figures for the MM model manuscript.

+#### MM Growth Sims

+Contains scripts used to simulate growth of the *M. maripaludis* model under a variety of different carbon and nitrogen sources.

+#### Model Changing